cconstable/LocationPickerView/README.md

 ## Known Issues

 * Currently, deselecting a cell with animation doesn't look so good.
+You'll need to animate this yourself but hey, you can make it fancy!

 ## Contributing